Step One: Clean Off Contaminants and Corrosives

 Finally, be sure to rinse the tent off thoroughly after cleaning, particularly if using alcohol-based products to remove stains.

-Step Two: Hang to Dry
+Step 2: Hang to Dry

 The most important step in ensuring your tent’s performance in the long term is letting it dry out thoroughly between uses.
 Not only will storing your tent when damp or wet lead to it acquiring a nigh-on unshakable stink, but could also seriously damage its waterproofing capacity by causing the waterproof coating to de-laminate.